pyeventsourcing/eventsourcing/docs/topics/process.rst

 default.
 It's still possible to pass an application infrastructure class to each system runners in the examples below, but this helps to keep this code as simple as possible.
-For the same reason ``setup_tables`` is set, which means database tables will be created automatically in all examples below.
+For the same reason ``setup_tables`` is set, which means database tables will be created automatically in the examples below.

 .. code:: python